GSA/plainlanguage.gov/_pages/guidelines/concise/use-positive-language.md

     page: pp. 75-76
 ---

 We're accustomed to thinking and speaking positively.
 When we write in the negative, we place another stumbling block in audience's way and make it more difficult for them to understand us.
-When you're going to meet a friend at the airport, do you say, "If you fail to arrive by 5:00, I cannot pick you up," or do you say, "You have to arrive by 5:00 if you want me to pick you up?"
+When you're going to meet a friend at the airport, do you say, "If you fail to arrive by 5:00, I cannot pick you up," or do you say, "You have to arrive by 5:00 if you want me to pick you up"?

 ## Avoid double negatives